-Programs that assist individuals and families that meet the definition of "literally homeless" solve the challenges to obtaining permanent housing in a rapid manner.
+Programs that assist households that meet the definition of "literally homeless" to solve the challenges of obtaining permanent housing in a rapid manner.
 Individuals and families are referred to Rapid Re-Housing provider agencies by Delaware's Centralized Intake system or a third-party agency.